One of the effects of traumatic brain injury is the difficulties it may cause to a person’s language skills.

 Here is another video demonstration of these activities, with an additional exercises:

 Speech Therapy Activities for Apraxia after TBI

 Another language disorder that you might experience after TBI is called Apraxia of Speech.

-People with apraxia have a hard time pronouncing and sequencing words.
+People with apraxia have a difficult time pronouncing and sequencing words.
 The problem lies in miscommunication between the brain and facial muscles, making it difficult to coordinate movement.

-To treat apraxia, speech therapists will usually use articulation drills that can range from very easy to very challenging, depending on how severe the apraxia is.
-The goal with these exercises is once again to retrain your brain to coordinate muscle movement correctly.
+To treat apraxia, Speech therapists often use articulation exercises that can range from easy to challenging, depending on the severity of the apraxia.
+The goal of these exercises is to retrain your brain to coordinate muscle movement correctly.

-Here are some example of articulation exercises that you can try on your own.
+Here are some example of articulation exercises that you can practice .

 4. Lip Articulation Exercises